-I spent a few days exploring Grand Staircase-Escalante in Utah back in May.
-The highlight for me was backpacking Coyote Gulch off of Hole-in-the-Rock Road… though it is technically in the Glen Canyon National Recreation Area, most begin the hike within Grand-Staircase Escalanate.
+I spent a few days exploring Grand Staircase-Escalante while I was on my Utah national park road trip.
+One of the unexpected highlights for me was backpacking Coyote Gulch just off of Hole-in-the-Rock Road… though it is technically in the Glen Canyon National Recreation Area, most begin the Coyote Gulch hike within Grand-Staircase Escalante.

 With so many rave reviews, I figured it was something I had to do.

 And I must say it was absolutely amazing.

 Three arches, a natural bridge, multiple little waterfalls, towering canyon walls, and a lush, serene oasis compared to the surrounding desolation.

 I made the trip a two night, three day, leisurely backpacking trip (out and back) down Coyote Gulch from the Redwell Trailhead to the Escalante River, which was 26 miles round trip.

 There are many different potential access points and different choices for where to begin your trip.

 I just kept it straightforward and easy by doing an out and back hike within the confines of the canyon itself, thus requiring no cross country navigation.
 Canyon country was new to me.